 Can I alternate my commuting options with mass transit and ridesharing?

 Yes.
 Benefit Resource allows you the flexibility to choose how you want to use your commuting dollars.
 Your commuter benefit funds are loaded to the Beniversal / eTRAC card.
 You then choose how to use those dollars.
 You can vary it from month to month, week to week, or even day to day.
 At the end of the month, any unused funds automatically roll over to the next month and continue to be available.

-Can I use Shared Rides and uberPOOL services with a group of my friends?
+Can I use Shared Rides services with a group of my friends?

-No. Shared Rides and uberPOOL are intended for commuting and will not permit you to have more than one additional rider at pick-up.
-You will need to use the regular Lyft and Uber services for your group of friends.
+No. Shared Rides are intended for commuting and will not permit you to have more than one additional rider at pick-up.
+You will need to use the regular Lyft services for your group of friends.
 Make sure you’re safe when you go out.

 Still have questions?

 Comment below if there’s more you’d like to know about ridesharing, eligible expenses and your Beniversal Commute!